 Beyond synesthesia, some brain tissues connect more distant regions.
 An instance is neural fascia recently revealed by brain scans to link the prefrontal cortex, located at the base of the forehead and correlated with personality as well as long-term planning, to additional areas in the brain.
 This fascia does not fully develop until humans reach their mid-20’s, probably one of the last brain structures to mature, so it must hold an important function for distinctively adult intentionality.
 Most healthy teenagers and children evince plenty of personality and accurate recognition of the means to achieve individualized goals, a capacity that vastly increases as the prefrontal cortex grows, but one of the defining features of adulthood is diminishment of impulsiveness once an environment for actualizing drives has been attained.
 The adult personality does not fully succumb to affect as sought after contexts are perceived, while the minds of youths toggle more holistically between prefrontal reasoning and compulsive reaction to cognizances, desires and consummated sentiments.
 The young are more prone to display extremeness such as explosive anger, overwhelming sadness, unrestrained enthusiasm, risk-taking, and dejection from failure, for at moments their prefrontal cortexes almost completely submit to an emotional experience, becoming largely incapable of intervening in acts of affective expression.
 This leads to greater propensity for abusing drugs, reckless partying, unmitigated cruelty, dangerous driving habits, and derivative anguish or exhilaration.
 When excitatory chemicals flood the brain, immature prefrontal connectivity tends to disengage more from behavior, resulting in an on average less subtle, micromanaged form of emotion-laden decision-making and consideration of consequences.

 Along more hypothetical lines, some newly uncovered mechanisms of brain function are being tinkered with and analyzed.
 Mentioned in an earlier chapter, quantum effects as a feature of molecular bioactivity, a phenomenon completely unknown until the 21st century, are becoming the subject of cutting edge experimentation and theorizing.
-High sensitivity of these molecular sites of quantum behavior to trace energy sources and their prevalence in all kinds of sense organs as well as additional tissues suggests a systemic function for reacting to, perceiving and in many cases experiencing conscious awareness of environmental features lying beyond visible light spectrums, sound waves, shock vibrations, and relatively large-scale atomic structure in scent and taste, a responsivity to electromagnetism for instance, which we might traditionally classify as extrasensory.
+High sensitivity of these molecular sites of quantum behavior to trace energy sources and their prevalence in all kinds of sense organs as well as additional tissues suggests a systemic function for reacting to, perceiving and in many cases experiencing conscious awareness of environmental features lying beyond visible light spectrums, sound waves, shock vibrations, and relatively large-scale atomic structure in scent and taste, which we might traditionally classify as extrasensory.
 Molecular mechanisms capable of registering the Earth’s magnetic field have been identified in birds, insects and elsewhere in nature, what has been termed ‘magnetoreception’.
 The body’s own electromagnetic field generated by the nervous system and especially brains may also interact with these quantum state chemical reactions as an additional layer of organic causality, possibly offering better explanation for the integrated, fluid holism of qualitative consciousness in contrast to the fundamentally dispersed nature of biochemical particularity as traditionally modeled.